 Airbus has created a truly global supply chain that contributes to the success of its growing aircraft product line.

-Suppliers interested in working specifically on the new Airbus Alabama A320 Family final assembly line project, please register via the EADS ePROC tool, responding YES to question 1.1.5.
+- working specifically on the new Airbus Alabama A320 Family final assembly line project

-The Airbus/EADS ePROC tool allows you to describe your capabilities to Airbus buyers who will then contact you directly, if applicable.
-Airbus/EADS ePROC tool also allows buyers and suppliers to exchange requirements and proposals online during the bid process.
+The Airbus / Airbus Group ePROC tool allows you to describe your capabilities to Airbus buyers who will then contact you directly when an opportunity arises.
+The Airbus / Airbus Group ePROC tool also allows buyers and suppliers to exchange requirements and proposals online during the bidding process.

 For small and medium-sized companies, the points of contact may be our 1st and 2nd tier suppliers.
 Please use any existing contacts you may already have with these suppliers.

 Click here to learn more about the Airbus Procurement organisation and major suppliers.

 For companies needing access to AirbusSupply services, their contact within Airbus will invite them to apply.
 They will then be asked to send back the requested registration documents.

 Visit our registration page for documents providing an overview of AirbusSupply and procedures to sign up for access to the AirbusSupply portal.